MINE-Lab-ND/MINE-Lab-ND/_pages/home.md

 **Nov.
 2024** One paper is accepted by WSDM Demo 2025.
 Congratulations to Xiangqi.

 **Sep.
-2024** Three papers are accepted by NeurIPS 2024 (1 highlight and 2 poster).
+2024** Three papers are accepted by NeurIPS 2024 (1 spotlight and 2 poster).
 Congratulations to Kehan and Yue Huang.

 **Sep.
 2024** Four papers are accepted by EMNLP 2024.
 Congratulations to Yujun, Yue Huang, Ziyi and Tianyu.